MRZ07/multi-zsh/README.md

 # multi-zsh
-A micro framework to run the same zsh configuration on multiple operating systems
+> A micro framework to run the same zsh configuration on multiple
+> operating systems

+## Problem
 ZSH is present on several operating systems.
 Many commands are the same on each platform, but some are operating system or setup specific.
-To solve this problem multi-zsh was developed.
+In addition, the configuration of zsh within one .zshrc file is becoming increasingly inflexible, complex and inefficient.
+To solve this problems, multi-zsh was developed.

+## Features
-Here are some of the features:
+**Here are some of the key features:**

  - Central configuration of ZSH
  - Cross-platform configuration of ZSH